Alex Cameron (artist): Biography

-Cameron has had over 40 solo exhibitions since his first show at A Space Gallery in Toronto in 1971.
-Cameron's work is in the permanent collections of the Art Gallery of Ontario, the Agnes Etherington Art Centre in Kingston, ON, the Art Gallery of Hamilton, the Robert McLaughlin Gallery, Oshawa, and the Office of the Prime Minister of Canada, as well as numerous corporate and private collections.
+Cameron had over 40 solo exhibitions since his first show at A Space Gallery in Toronto in 1971.
+His work is in the permanent collections of the Art Gallery of Ontario, the Robert McLaughlin Gallery, Oshawa, and the Office of the Prime Minister of Canada, as well as numerous corporate and private collections.
 The 1970s were a momentous time in Alex Cameron's career.
 Cameron met Queen Elizabeth II of the United Kingdom during the 25th Jubilee celebrations and one of his paintings was presented to the Queen as a gift.